SPARKLE: A Nonparametric Approach for Online Decision-Making with High-Dimensional Covariates

-Personalized services are central to today's digital landscape, where online decision-making is commonly formulated as contextual bandit problems.
-Two key challenges emerge in modern applications: high-dimensional covariates and the need for nonparametric models to capture complex reward-covariate relationships.
-We address these challenges by developing a contextual bandit algorithm based on sparse additive reward models in reproducing kernel Hilbert spaces.
-We establish statistical properties of the doubly penalized method applied to random regions, introducing novel analyses under bandit feedback.
-Our algorithm achieves sublinear cumulative regret over the time horizon $T$ while scaling logarithmically with covariate dimensionality $d$.
-Notably, we provide the first regret upper bound with logarithmic growth in $d$ for nonparametric contextual bandits with high-dimensional covariates.
-We also establish a lower bound, with the gap to the upper bound vanishing as smoothness increases.
-Extensive numerical experiments demonstrate our algorithm's superior performance in high-dimensional settings compared to existing approaches.
+\ABSTRACT{Personalized services are central to today's digital economy, and their sequential decisions are often modeled as contextual bandits.
+Modern applications pose two main challenges: high-dimensional covariates and the need for nonparametric models to capture complex reward-covariate relationships.
+We propose SPARKLE, a novel contextual bandit algorithm based on a sparse additive reward model that addresses both challenges through (i) a doubly penalized estimator for nonparametric reward estimation and (ii) an epoch-based design with adaptive screening to balance exploration and exploitation.
+We prove a sublinear regret bound that grows only logarithmically in the covariate dimensionality; to our knowledge, this is the first such result for nonparametric contextual bandits with high-dimensional covariates.
+We also derive an information-theoretic lower bound, and the gap to the upper bound vanishes as the reward smoothness increases.
+Extensive experiments on synthetic data and real data from video recommendation and personalized medicine show strong performance in high-dimensional settings. }